hashicorp/consul/website/source/docs/guides/production-acls.html.md

 {
   acl = {
   	enabled = true,
-  	default_policy = "deny"
+  	default_policy = "deny",
+    enable_token_persistence = true
   	}
 }
 ```

+~> Note: Token persistence was introduced in Consul 1.4.3.
+In older versions
+of Consul, you cannot persist tokens when using the HTTP API.

 In this example, you configured the default policy of "deny", which means you
 are in whitelist mode.
+You also enabled token persistence when using the HTTP
+API.
+With persistence enabled, tokens will be persisted to disk and
+reloaded when an agent restarts

 ~> Note: If you are bootstrapping ACLs on an existing datacenter, enable the
 ACLs on the agents first with `default_policy=allow`.
 Default policy allow will